 In July 2003, the Clean Indoor Air Act became law in New York State prohibiting smoking in indoor areas of worksites and public places, including restaurants and bars.
 No doubt many can remember the days when restaurants were “divided” into smoking and nonsmoking sections but the tables were right next to each other and smoke easily floated from one section to the other.

-There are programs and efforts to reduce tobacco advertising, promotions, and availability of tobacco products including Tobacco Free Broome and Tioga, Tobacco Free Zone of Cortland, Tompkins and Chenango and the youth action component Reality Check.
-Local companies such as CVS, Target and Wegmans no longer sell tobacco products.
+There are programs and efforts to reduce tobacco advertising, promotions, and availability of tobacco products including Tobacco Free Broome and Tioga, Tobacco Free Zone of Cortland, Tompkins and Chenango, and the youth action component Reality Check.
+Local companies such as CVS, Target, and Wegmans no longer sell tobacco products.
 Price Chopper has removed tobacco advertisements and covered their product displays.
 In addition, many convenience store retailers have removed their exterior tobacco ads and decreased their interior ads.
+Many tobacco users around the world are also resorting to marijuana vaporizers to stop tobacco usage.
+Dry herbs are much healthier and do not harm the users’ lungs as tobacco does.
+Those wishing to quit smoking can check out blogs like https://weedrepublic.com/blogs/how-to/the-ultimate-guide-to-buying-a-vaporizer to learn about vaping.

 We have community programs, as well as school and college policies that encourage tobacco-free environments and lifestyles.
 Surveys conducted by CACTC document a decline in the number of Cortland County youth who report using tobacco in the past 30 days from 10.2% in 2013 to 5.3% in 2016.
 We are making progress!